kirscfil/FELFacadeGuide/guide-android.md

 ###How the communication with facade works

 The API of Light Facade is a [REST](https://cs.wikipedia.org/wiki/Representational_State_Transfer) API.
 Therefore to send a command to the facade, you simply need to call a HTTP URL in correct format.
 Easiest way to work with the facade is to use `lights/all/` endpoint.
 This endpoint requires four `GET` parameters to be passed into it, namely `r` as *red*, `g` as *green*, `b` as *blue* and `w` as *white*.
 All of these parameters are on scale 0 - 255 and set the intensity of corresponding channel on *all lights on facade*.
-Example of a valid `lights/all/` call on server running locally on address `192.168.1.97` would therefore be
+Example of a valid `lights/all/` call on server running on local network address `192.168.1.97` would therefore be

 ```
 http://192.168.1.97:3000/lights/all?r=68&g=146&b=4&w=0